Geosmartncku/SCMPM/README.md

 All the codes are exlusively written for ***MATLAB*** environment.

 # Credit
-All the codes and data are written & provided by:
+The main script and data are written & provided by:

 ***Prof. Hone-Jay Chu***